-The estimated useful lives of major intangible asset items are as follows:

-- Software: 3 to 5 years - Customer relationships: Effective period (mainly 5 to 18 years)
+- The estimated useful lives of major intangible asset items are as follows: • Software: 3 to 5 years - Software.
+S to 5 years - Customer relationships: Effective period (mainly 5 to 18 years)

 Amortization methods and useful lives of intangible assets with finite useful lives are reviewed at the end of each reporting period and changes are made as necessary.